Blue Man Group

-Blue Man Group is an American performance art company formed in New York City in 1987.
+Blue Man Group is an American performance art company founded in New York City in 1987.
 It is known for its stage productions that incorporate many kinds of music and art, both popular and obscure.
 Its performers, known as Blue Men, have their skin painted blue.
 They are mute during shows and always appear in groups of three.

-As of 2025, the company's only United States show is in Las Vegas.
+As of 2025, the company's only United States shows are in Las Vegas and Orlando.

 A typical production employs seven to nine full-time Blue Men who are selected by audition.
 In addition to their stage shows, Blue Man Group has toured nationally and internationally, appeared on television programs as characters and performers, released multiple studio albums, contributed to a number of film scores, and performed with orchestras around the United States.

 History

 New York

 Blue Man Group grew out of a collaboration of three close friends, Chris Wink, Matt Goldman and Phil Stanton, on Manhattan's Lower East Side in 1987.
-Its first public appearance was a celebration of the end of the 1980s.
+Its first public appearance was a celebration at the end of the 1980s.
 The three wore blue masks and led a street procession that included the burning of a Rambo doll and a piece of the Berlin Wall.
 MTV's Kurt Loder covered the event, drawing attention to the group.
 What began as creative "disturbances" on the city's streets became a series of small shows at downtown clubs, and eventually a full performance at the Astor Place Theatre in 1991.

 In 1993, the group trained their first understudy.
 To be in the group, a Blue Man had to "be between five-foot-ten and six-foot-one, skilled at drumming, and able to 'wordlessly emote' ...
 [They] learn to embody six archetypes, which the group calls the 'innocent, hero, scientist, shaman, group member, and trickster.'"
-The early Blue Man cast included Gideon Banner, Chris Bowen, Michael Dahlen, Isaac Eddy, Josh Elrod, Mark Frankel, Matt Goldman, John Grady, Randall Jaynes and Pete Simpson.
+The early Blue Man cast included Gideon Banner, Chris Bowen, Michael Dahlen, Isaac Eddy, Josh Elrod, Mark Frankel, Matt Goldman, John Grady, Randall Jaynes, Pete Simpson and Piet Starrett.
 Andrea Johnson was the first woman to be a Blue Man.
 She worked with them from 1999 to 2001.

 In 2010, Goldman sold his share in the group to a venture-capital firm and the group hired Willy Burkhardt, who was president of the company from 2010 through 2013.
 In 2017, Wink and Stanton sold their shares to the Canadian company Cirque du Soleil.
-On June 29, 2020, Cirque du Soleil filed for bankruptcy in Canada and temporarily laid off staff on June 30.
-The next day, on July 1, 2020, they also filed for bankruptcy under Chapter 15, Title 11, United States Code.
+On June 29, 2020, Cirque du Soleil filed for bankruptcy in Canada and temporarily laid off staff the following day.
+On July 1, 2020, Cirque du Soleil also filed for bankruptcy under Chapter 15, Title 11, United States Code.

 The New York City run at Astor Place ended on February 2, 2025, after three decades and more than 17,000 performances.